Heavenly Points Acupuncture v Integon Natl. Ins. Co. (2021 NY Slip Op 50895(U))

 Accordingly, it is

-ORDERED that Defendant’s Motion for summary judgment is denied, and it is further
+ORDERED that Defendant’s motions for summary judgment are granted and that Plaintiff’s complaints are dismissed in both actions, and it is further

 Queens County Civil Court